 IC Rated stands for an insulation contact rated downlight.
 If a downlight has been rated as ‘IC’ it means it has met the requirements set out by the New Australian Standard on Recessed Luminaires standard (AS/NZS standard 60598.2.2:2001).
 And, it means these products are deemed suitable for use when covered in building insulation.
 This means the light fitting can come into close contact with insulation, which is not the case with most downlights.

-Your home may have insulation in the roof.
+Your home or business (hopefully!) has insulation in the roof.
 It’s an excellent way to keep your property at a comfortable temperature, improve your energy efficiency and decrease your heating/cooling costs.
 However, insulation can be flammable and installation of any lighting or electrical appliances near insulation can be a fire hazard.
 Ceiling downlights, especially halogen downlights can reach incredibly hot temperatures in order to generate light.
 Halogens reach temperatures of 300°c and this is obviously dangerous to keep near flammable materials.
 LEDs can be installed closer to ceiling insulation because they’re much cooler and can’t, therefore, combust and generate fire.

-The other aesthetic benefit of an IC Rated downlight is that it can sit flush in the ceiling with no gap around its edge, unlike other downlights.
+The aesthetic benefit of an IC Rated downlight is that it can sit flush in the ceiling with no gap around its edge, unlike other downlights.
 This provides a premium look in your ceiling.
 IC Rated light fixtures also reduce moisture from condensation and, because the fixtures are fitted with insulation there is no lost heat in your property through fixtures.

 This is no longer a factor with IC Rated downlights.